Nitrokey/nitrokey-documentation/nethsm/administration.rst

 User Passphrase
 ~~~~~~~~~~~~~~~

-The passphrase of an user account can be reset.
+The passphrase of a user account can be reset.
-A passphrase is initial set during adding of an user account.
+A passphrase is initial set during adding of a user account.

 .. note::
    Passphrases must have >= 10 and <= 200 characters.